Sight magnifier: Use

 A magnifier is mounted onto a firearm, usually on a Picatinny rail, in line with the primary non-magnified optic.
-When not in use, the magnifier may be flipped to the side (usually the right) so the shooter sees through their non-magnified optic alone; when flipped in line, it will magnify the view through the non-magnified optic.
-This will also have the effect of magnifying the sight so the red dot or holographic reticle will appear larger as well.
+When not in use, the magnifier may be flipped to the side (usually the right) so that the shooter sees through their non-magnified optic alone; when flipped in line, it will magnify the view through the non-magnified optic.
+This will also have the effect of magnifying the sight so that the red dot or holographic reticle will appear larger.
 When flipped in, the user will also have to account for parallax and eye relief.
-As a result, the non-magnified optic and the magnifier must be placed such that the shooter will have the correct amount of eye relief when looking through the magnifier.
+The non-magnified optic and the magnifier is placed so that the user will have the correct amount of eye relief when looking through the magnifier.